Git-Leon/notes/JPA-Notes.md

 ### What is a `Persistence Unit`?

 * Bridge between persistence context and database.
+* Named configuration of this set of entities.
+* Ensures entites are persisting as configured
+	* i.e. - ensure instances to be persisted have non-repeating ids within this context
 * an xml file called `persistence.xml`
 	* `persistence-unit` tag has a `name` attribute.
 	* `class` tag must be embedded within `persistence-unit`